chriseteka/aviron/README.md

 # Aviron

-Aviron is a zero dependency Clam AV Java client.
+Aviron is a zero dependency ClamAV Java client.
+It requires Java 8+.

 ## Change Log